John E. Walker: Awards and recognition

 Walker was elected an EMBO Member in 1984.
 He shared his Nobel Prize with the American chemist Paul D. Boyer for their elucidation of the enzymatic mechanism underlying the synthesis of adenosine triphosphate.
 They also shared the prize with Danish chemist Jens C. Skou for research unrelated to theirs (Discovery of the Na+/K+-ATPase).
 Sir John was knighted in 1999 for services to molecular biology.
 He is a member of the Advisory Council for the Campaign for Science and Engineering.
 He was elected a Fellow of the Royal Society (FRS) in 1995.
 Walker is also a Foreign Associate of the National Academy of Sciences and an Honorary Fellow of St Catherine's College, Oxford.
 He became a foreign member of the Royal Netherlands Academy of Arts and Sciences in 1999.
-In 2012 he was awarded the Copley Medal.
+He was elected a Fellow of the Academy of Medical Sciences in 2011 and in 2012 he was awarded the Copley Medal.

 Personal life

 Walker married Christina Westcott in 1963, and has two daughters.